projectmesa/mesa/docs/packages.md

 >
 > 4. [Clone the repo to your computer](https://help.github.com/articles/cloning-a-repository/#platform-linux).
 >
-> 5. Copy your code directory into the repo that you cloned one your computer.
+> 5. Copy your code directory into the repo that you cloned on your computer.
 >
 > 6. Add a requirements.txt file, which lets people know which external Python packages are needed to run the code in your repo.
 To create a file, run: `pip freeze > requirements.txt`.
 Note, if you are running Anaconda, you will need to install pip first: `conda install pip`.
 >